-The law applies if you operate inside of the EEA (the 28 EU member countries + the three EEA countries Norway, Liechtenstein and Iceland), or you (happen to) promote or sell goods/services to people in the EEA.
+The law applies if your business/organization is based in the EEA (the 27 EU member countries + the three EEA countries Norway, Liechtenstein and Iceland), or you (happen to) promote or sell goods/services to people in the EEA.

 Notice that I said «people», not citizens, inhabitants or with this or that nationality.
 As long as the people you target, or happen to target, are geographically inside of the EEA, that’s enough.

 You may be happy to exchange personal information for free, whether it’s to use an app, get your tenth overnight stay for free or a complimentary chai latte on your birthday.

 The problem is when your personal data is misused for financial purposes, or to influence international politics – that have consequences for all of us.

 PS: Although you might think that it’s not a big deal how your personal data is processed, you have no right to make that decision for others.
 As a responsible business owner, you’re obliged to take good care of the personal data of customers, employees and others.

 GDPR is not here to make our lives as business owners more difficult.